kayuksel/forex-rl-challenge/README.md

 Multi-threaded implementation of Augmented Random Search method is also available!

-Run the GPU version and then post-train it with the CPU version (ARS) to get best results.
+Run the GPU version and then post-train with the CPU version (ARS) to get best results.